 - In a wide pan, add 2-3 tablespoon of oil, when it is hot, reduce the flame and place the paneer slabs 2 or 3 at a time.
 Cook until the bottom browns, takes about 2 minutes in medium flame, flip and cook the other side for another 2 minutes.

 - Remove from the pan, and keep it on a kitchen towel, to remove the excess oil.
 Sprinkle little salt and chat masala over it for little extra zing.

 - Cream cheese sauce

 - Take all the ingredients in a food processor, blend until smooth.
 Remove it to a serving bowl, refrigerate until use.

 Assembling the burgers

-- Cut open the burger buns, apply a generous tbsp of cream cheese sauce, place 2-3 tbsp of bell pepper masala on it.
+- Cut open the burger buns, apply a generous tablespoon of cream cheese sauce, place 2-3 tablespoon of bell pepper masala on it.

 - I have used store-bought burger buns, if you want to try home made burger buns, check out the recipe here

 - Add a bunch of baby spinach leaves on top, top it with 2 or 3 slabs of paneer, squeeze a blob of fiery tomato sauce, close it with the top slice.
 Enjoy!!!